CactuseSecurity/firewall-orchestrator/README.md

 See [installation instructions](documentation/installer/server-install.md).

 If your system is positioned behind a proxy or you have other specific installation needs like in a distributed installation, see [advanced server installation instructions](documentation/installer/install-advanced.md).
+Here you can also find information on upgrading and uninstalling the product.

 ## Further documentation